Watch Dogs: Watch Dogs 2 (2016)

 Set within a fictionalized version of the San Francisco Bay Area in 2016, Watch Dogs 2 follows the story of hacker Marcus Holloway, who is punished for a crime he did not commit through ctOS 2.0, and joins the hacking group DedSec in their efforts to raise social awareness about the dangers posed by ctOS 2.0. and expose the corruption of its creators, the Blume company.
 This installment expanded upon the multiplayer options from the first game and introduced new weapons and gadgets.
 Unlike Watch Dogs, the game features a much more vibrant and optimistic tone.
 Ubisoft Montreal was the game's lead developer, with Ubisoft's studios in Toronto, Paris, Bucharest, Kyiv and Newcastle assisting the development.
 Watch Dogs 2 was released in November 2016 for Windows, PlayStation 4 and Xbox One.

 Five downloadable content packs for the game have been released: the "T-Bone Content Bundle", "Human Conditions", "No Compromise", "Root Access Bundle", and "Psychedelic Pack".
-As per an exclusivity agreement with Sony Interactive Entertainment, all DLCs were timed exclusives for PlayStation 4.
+As per an exclusivity agreement with Sony Interactive Entertainment, all DLCs were timed exclusives for PlayStation 4 but as of 2017, can be purchased for the Xbox One / X|S console as well.